 The provision for chargebacks and rebates is a significant estimate used in the recognition of revenue.
-Wholesaler chargebacks relate to sales terms under which the Company agrees to reimburse wholesalers for differences between the gross sales prices at which the Company sells its products to wholesalers and the actual prices of such products that wholesalers resell them under the Company's various contractual arrangements with third parties such as hospitals and group purchasing organizations in the United States.
+Wholesaler chargebacks relate to sales terms under which the Company agrees to reimburse wholesalers for differences between the gross sales prices at which the Company sells its products to wholesalers and the actual prices of such products that wholesalers resell under the Company's various contractual arrangements with third parties such as hospitals and group purchasing organizations in the United States.
 Rebates include primarily amounts paid to retailers, payers, and providers in the United States, including those paid to state Medicaid programs, and are based on contractual arrangements or statutory requirements.
-The Company estimates chargebacks and rebates at the time of sale to wholesalers based on wholesaler inventory stocking levels, historic chargeback and rebate rates, and current contract pricing.
+The Company estimates chargebacks and rebates using the expected value method at the time of sale to wholesalers based on wholesaler inventory stocking levels, historic chargeback and rebate rates, and current contract pricing.

-The provision for chargebacks and rebates is reflected in net revenues.
+The provision for chargebacks and rebates is reflected as a component of net revenues.
 The following table is an analysis of the chargeback and rebate provision:

-Year Ended Year Ended December 31,
+Year Ended I Year Ended December 31,

-2017 2016
+2022 2021

-(in the (in thousands)
+(in thou ısands)

-Beginning balance \$ 39,709 \$ 15,888
+Beginning balance \$ 20,167 \$ 20,380

-Provision for chargebacks and rebates 152,011 171,159
+Provision for chargebacks and rebates 208,081 201,133

-Credits and payments issued to third parties (173,250) (147, 338)
+Credits and payments issued to third parties (201,642) (201,346)

-Ending balance \$ 18,470 \$ 39,709
+Ending balance \$ 26,606 \$ 20,167

-Changes in the chargeback provision from period to period are primarily dependent on the Company's sales to its wholesalers, the level of inventory held by wholesalers, and the wholesaler's customer mix.
+Changes in the chargeback provision from period to period are primarily dependent on the Company's sales to its wholesalers, the level of inventory held by wholesalers, and the wholesalers' customer mix.
 Changes in the rebate provision from period to period are primarily dependent on retailer's and other indirect customers' purchases.
 The approach that the Company uses to estimate chargebacks has been consistently applied for all periods presented.
 Variations in estimates have been historically small.
-The Company continually monitors the provision for chargebacks and rebates and make adjustments when it believes that the actual chargebacks and rebates may differ from the estimates.
-The settlement of chargebacks and rebates generally occurs within 30 days to 60 days after the sale to wholesalers.
+The Company continually monitors the provision for chargebacks and rebates and makes adjustments when it believes that the actual chargebacks and rebates may differ from the estimates.
+The settlement of chargebacks and rebates generally occurs within 20 days to 60 days after the sale to wholesalers.
 Accounts receivable and/or accounts payable and accrued liabilities are reduced and/or increased by the chargebacks and rebate amounts depending on whether the Company has the right to offset with the customer.
-Of the provision for chargebacks as of December 31, 2017 and 2016, \$6.8 million and 37.8 million were included in accounts receivable, net, on the consolidated balance sheets, respectively.
-The remaining provision of \$11.7 million and \$1.9 million were included in accounts payable and accrued liabilities, respectively.
+Of the provision for chargebacks and rebates as of December 31, 2022 and 2021, \$20.5 million and \$15.6 million were included as a reduction to accounts receivable, net, on the consolidated balance sheets, respectively.
+The remaining provision as of December 31, 2022 and 2021 was \$6.1 million and \$4.6 million, respectively, which were included in accounts payable and accrued liabilities in the accompanying consolidated balance sheets.